Honors Program in the Humanities Requirements

 Applications are accepted in the spring of the applicant’s sophomore year.
 Second-semester freshmen who plan to study abroad in their junior year or who already possess the necessary qualifications are also encouraged to apply.

 Applications may be submitted by email or in hardcopy to Prof. Yi-Ping Ong.
 All applications must include:

-- A completed application form, including the name of at least one faculty adviser
+- A completed application form which can be found on the Comparative Thought and Literature website, including the name of at least one faculty advisor

 - Brief statement of purpose outlining the proposed thesis topic, with initial bibliography